Enable Accessibility

 What can you do about it?

-Fighting cyber crime today requires an investment in specialized expertise and a commitment to ongoing training.
-Both are minimal, compared to the staggering risks of a data breach.
+Fighting cybercrime today requires an investment in specialized expertise and a commitment to ongoing training.
+Both are minimal compared to the staggering risks of a data breach.

-Low and high tech solutions.
+Low and high-tech solutions.

-Hand in hand with vigilance comes technology.
-Some of the best solutions are low-tech: confirming transactions and messages through a phone call.
-Simple, fast and effective.
+Cyber awareness is a leadership mindset that managers need to instill in all staff, partners, and providers.
+Hand-in-hand with vigilance comes technology.
+Some of the best solutions are low[1]tech: confirming transactions and messages through a phone call.
+Simple, fast, and effective.

-From a banking standpoint, companies also benefit from services that give you important status updates for your transactions: for example, Positive Pay services to warn you about potential check or electronic debit fraud, or alerts to report account activity you need to double-check.
+From a banking standpoint, companies also benefit from services that give you important status updates for your transactions: for example, Positive Pay services to warn you about potential check or electronic debit fraud or alerts to report account activity you need to double-check.

 Related Resources